What if the cause of your brain fog isn’t stress or overwork but something as simple as not drinking enough water?

 Dehydration over a long time can really harm our brain.
 It can make brain cells smaller and weaker.
 This is something that happens to many older people.

 This can weaken the protection around our nerves.
 Over time, this can cause nerve damage.
-If we don’t drink enough water, it can even lead to serious problems like delirium, coma, and death.
+If we don’t drink enough water, the impact of hydration on neurological health can even lead to serious problems like delirium, coma, and death.

 It’s very important to drink enough water to keep our brain working well.
 Drinking water can help fix the problems dehydration causes.
 So, it’s key to drink water all day long.